stefanos1316/sendMail/README.md

 Note that we should use the tasks for all stardard and deep learning algorithms.

+SG: After reading some papers from FSE and ICSE, I believe that people do not use a standard methodology to pick the candidate algorithms.
+But, I have found that most of them are using Resnet (e.g., 110) and Covn2D for the neural networks.
+I believe we should included in this work.
+Moreover, I have found Resnet implementations for the frameworks we have selected that are using the cifar10.
+Also, regarding the standard ML algorithms, we may use some of the following:

+* Nearest Neighbor
+* Naive Bayes
+* Decision Trees
+* Linear Regression
+* Support Vector Machines (SVM)

 # Tasks
 There is a really nice and diverse [data-set](https://github.com/tensorflow/datasets) for research purposes